-TACTICS PROGRESS for FY 2023 (1) Provide regular in-person or virtual programming on active living and physical activity for the Pontiac Recreation Center.
-(1) Due to a change in leadership at the Pontiac Rec Center and resignation of an OSF employee this goal was not met.
-Will collaborate with new leadership in 2024 to obtain goal.
+TACTICS PROGRESS for FY 2024 (1) Provide regular in-person or virtual programming on active living and physical activity for the Pontiac Recreation Center.
+(1) In collaboration with Smart Meals, the Pontiac Recreation Center received Smart Meals twice.
+In 2025, healthy eating resources will be delivered and promoted monthly at the Recreation Center.
 (2) Provide educational active lifestyle programs to women in Livingston County through Women Empowered - We Live.
-(2) WE Live hosted 2 programs with an average of 70 participants.
-(3) Distribute active living wellness newsletter to local businesses and organizations (3) Newsletter distributed to 9 organizations monthly.
+(2) WE Live hosted three programs with an average of 85 participants.
+(3) Distribute active living wellness newsletters to local businesses and organizations (3) Newsletter distributed to 200 organizations monthly.
+Newsletters are also given to the city of Pontiac to distribute in their weekly email.